 In 2016, Kimba wrote and directed a documentary for NITV called ‘Owning Your History’, which followed a young Noongar woman and her Nanna’s Stolen Generation story.
 During this time, she was also selected to be a part of the Indigenous Marathon Project and trained rigorously throughout the year to run the New York City marathon.

 Kimba is still pursuing her dream of filmmaking.
-Recently she series produced the second season of ‘Family Rules’ a six part observational documentary, which follows the lives of the Rule family, a Noongar and Ngadju family of women, mum Daniella and her 9 daughters.
+She recently helped produce the second season of ‘Family Rules’ a six part observational documentary, which follows the lives of the Rule family, a Noongar and Ngadju family of women, mum Daniella and her 9 daughters.

-Kimba is grateful for the opportunity MADALAH gave her, as the scholarship supported her through her university degree which was the very beginning of her career pathway.
+Kimba is grateful for the opportunity the MADALAH scholarship gave her.
+As it supported her through her university degree which was the very beginning of her career pathway.
 Through the scholarship program, Kimba was also able to meet other MADALAH scholarship students who she is still close friends with today.See more success stories